bsoist/bsoist.github.io/_posts/2015-02-22-life-doesnt-give-you-bumpers.md

 tags:
     movies
     oscars
+excerpt: It's no secret we're huge movies fan at our house.
+Every year, we try to see all of the nominated films before the Oscars.
+Some years, we have just a few to see.
+Other years, like this one, we have to really scramble to see them all.
 ---
 It's no secret we're huge movies fan at our house.
 Every year, we try to see all of the nominated films before the Oscars.
 Some years, we have just a few to see.
 Other years, like this one, we have to really scramble to see them all.